trevorswan11/Bootleg-Balloons-TD/README.md

 * 6/3/22:  I made it so that one monkey can't attack the same balloon and put restrictions on where a monkey can be placed.
 * 6/4/22:  I fixed up the canBePlaced() and created a button class
 * 6/5/22:  I made the monkey's statistics show up if your mouse touches the monkey and if you're in STATS mode
+* 6/6/22:  I worked on displaying the monkey stats.
+* 6/7/22:  I fixed canBePlaced() so monkeys cannot be placed in water.
+* 6/9/22: I worked on dragging the monkey.
+* 6/10/22: I worked on the dragging and creating the monkey methods and made it so that a circle would appear around the monkey while it was being dragged and made locking mechanisms.
+* 6/11/22: I worked on creating upgrades and the cancel and sell button.
+* 6/12/22: I created the waterMonkey and made comments and cleaned up sone code.